 EU public Country-by-Country Reporting

-In summary, the Directive entails the following, reference is also made to the following link and this flyer.
+In summary, the EU Directive entails the following, reference is also made to the following link and this flyer.

 EUR 750 million revenue threshold and EU presence